IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Advanced/manual.md

 ### Step 5 - Initial Testing

 Do not connect any MSS cables yet!
-First we're going to make sure that the Block Signal Basic is connected correctly.
+First we're going to make sure that the Block Signal Advanced is connected correctly.

-Apply power and check that the green power LED glows on the Block Signal Basic and any attached ATOM current-based block detectors.
+Apply power and check that the green power LED glows on the Block Signal Advanced and any attached ATOM current-based block detectors.
 Assuming nothing on the track, the signals should both display green.

 Place your hand over the TrainSpotter sensor.
-Verify the red light on the sensor comes on and both signals drop to red.
-Remove your hand and verify both return to green.
+Verify the red light on the sensor comes on and both signals drop to red over red (or just red for single-headed signals).
+Remove your hand and verify both return to green over red (or just green).
 (If this is a home setup with no TrainSpotter sensor installed, skip this step.)

 Turn on track power and make sure nothing is in either of the track blocks and that the red detection LED is OFF on all detectors (ATOMs and the TrainSpotter).
 If any ATOMs show detection, very carefully check that the track blocks are correctly isolated and there is nothing on the track.
 If you are absolutely sure of this, you may need to [run a self-calibration on that ATOM](/ATOM%20Block%20Detector/manual/#operation) to cancel out leakage current.
 If a calibration is run and the red detection light does not go off, you almost certainly have a wiring error in your DCC track wiring with that detector.

 With track power still on, place a locomotive on the block in front of the A end signal.
-Verify that the ATOM detector shows detection (red light) and that the B end signal drops to red.
-Remove the locomotive and verify that approximately ~3 seconds later, the red light on the ATOM detector goes out and the B signal returns to green.
+Verify that the ATOM detector shows detection (red light) and that the B end signal drops to red over red (or just red if using a single-headed signal).
+Remove the locomotive and verify that approximately ~3 seconds later, the red light on the ATOM detector goes out and the B signal returns to green over red (or just green).
 Repeat the process by placing the locomotive in front of the B signal and verify the B block detector triggers and that the A signal drops to red.
 This will verify that your detectors are properly tuned and connected.

 Congratulations!
-You've now successfully installed and verified your Switch Signal Basic!
+You've now successfully installed and verified your Block Signal Advanced!

 ---